 In other words, people that approve of what the Democrats are doing currently on Capitol Hill, and they want them to concentrate on other topics like the opioid crisis and health care and immigration.

-So what by taking their eye off the ball, and when this thing ends with the president not being removed from office, because again, you'd need 20 GOP senators to defect.
+So by taking their eye off the ball, and when this thing ends with the president not being removed from office, because again, you'd need 20 GOP senators to defect.

-So we know how the movie's gonna end, and then after all that, Democrats are gonna have to say, okay, voters, here's what we've done since we took back the house in 2018, and they'll be able to point to almost nothing.
+And then after all that, Democrats are going to have to say, okay, voters, here's what we've done since we took back the House in 2018.

-He's a fact witness in the case.
+He's a fact witness in the case, and he's running this whole sharade and he's been lying.

 So that's not popular.

-Then they still are not giving any due process because he's the judge, jury, executioner, and they've given no rights that say Newt Gingrich gave Bill Clinton and his attorneys in 1998, or Democrats gave Nixon when they tried to impeach him.
+Then they still are not giving any due process because he's the judge, jury, executioner, and they've given no rights that, say, Newt Gingrich gave Bill Clinton and his attorneys in 1998 or Democrats gave Nixon when they tried to impeach him.

 Instead, I don't know if you saw the Washington Post today, but they have a lead story that says, and this is literally the headline, and I literally fell off my chair.

-Like it's not really a saying.
+Like, it's not really a saying.

-I actually fell off, and I'm pretty sure I hurt my hip.
+I actually fell off and I'm pretty sure I hurt my hip.

 Listen to this.